SharksZhang/ReadNotes/refactor/Refactoring_2nd_Edition .md

 The most obvious form of global data is **global variables**, but we also see this problem with **class variables and singletons.**

 - Our  key  defense  here  is  **Encapsulate  Variable  (132),**  which  is  always  our  ﬁrst move when confronted with data that is open to contamination by any part of a program.
 -  Then,  it’s  good  to  limit  its scope as much as possible by moving it within a class or module where only that module’s code can see it.

 ### 3.6 Mutable Data

+  I can update some data here, not realizing that another part of the software expects something  different  and  now  fails—a  failure  that’s  particularly  hard  to  spot  if  it only happens under rare conditions.

 - You can use **Encapsulate Variable (132)** to ensure that all updates occur through narrow functions that can be easier to monitor and evolve